-This is not a list of all drugs or health problems that interact with insulin.
+This is not a list of all drugs or health problems that interact with insulin (oral inhalation).

 What are some things I need to know or do while I take Insulin?

-- Tell all of your health care providers that you take insulin.
+- Tell all of your health care providers that you take insulin (oral inhalation).
 This includes your doctors, nurses, pharmacists, and dentists.

-- Low blood sugar may happen with insulin.
+- Low blood sugar may happen with insulin (oral inhalation).
 Very low blood sugar can lead to seizures, passing out, long lasting brain damage, and sometimes death.
 Talk with the doctor.

-- Low blood potassium may happen with this medicine.
+- Low blood potassium may happen with insulin (oral inhalation).
 If not treated, this can lead to a heartbeat that is not normal, very bad breathing problems, and sometimes death.
 Talk with the doctor.

-- Avoid driving and doing other tasks or actions that call for you to be alert until you see how insulin affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert until you see how insulin (oral inhalation) affects you.

 - Some diabetes drugs like pioglitazone or rosiglitazone may cause heart failure or make it worse in people who already have it.
 Using insulin with these drugs may increase this risk.
 If you also take one of these drugs, talk with the doctor.

 - Do not switch between different forms of insulin (oral inhalation) without first talking with the doctor.